 Alternatives to "Skip Navigation" Links

-The truth is that "skip navigation" links are a rather clumsy solution to a real world problem.
+The truth is that "skip navigation" links are a rather clumsy and obtrusive solution to a real world problem.
 They work.
 They're useful, but they're a bit of a hack.
-They will continue to be useful until a more standardized method of designating the difference between navigation and main content evolves.
-Still, there is more than one way to achieve the "skip navigation" effect.
+They will continue to be useful until a more standardized method of designating the difference between navigation and main content evolves and is fully supported.
+With ARIA landmarks and the HTML5

 Navigating by headings